jouellnyc/UART/esp32_rs422/README.md

 ![pic](./pics/esp32_rs422.jpg)

+###  Ground Pins on ESP32

+Each esp32  connects it's GND pin to the shared breadboard.

-###  TTL Pins
+###  TTL Pins from ESP32 to RS-422 Module

-Each esp32 simply connects it's RX/TX to the modules RX/TX, respectively:
+Each esp32  connects it's RX/TX to the modules RX/TX, respectively:

 |  ESP32  | RS-422 Module Pin |
 |---|---|